rktjmp/lush.nvim/README.md

 - `lush_tutorial.lua`, a more in-depth guide through various ways to apply Lus, accessible via `:LushRunTutorial`.

-There are also examples of various topics (lightline, import, export) in the `examples` folder.
+A Lush theme template is avaliable in the examples folder, as well as other examples for various topics (Lightline, dependecy injection, etc).

 Component Guide
 ---------------